Isabella of Lusignan: Life

 A charter dated October 1252 records a dispute with Isabella and her husband's will.

-Only one year after Maurice's death, Isabella remarried to Geoffery de Rancon, relative of a much older Geoffrey de Rancon.
+Only one year after Maurice's death, Isabella remarried Geoffrey de Rancon, a relative of a much older Geoffrey de Rancon.
 They had no children.
 Isabella was granted a payment by her half-brother King Henry III in 1254.
-After thirteen years of marriage Geoffery died.
+After thirteen years of marriage Geoffrey died.

 Isabella herself died on 14 January 1300 having most likely outlived all of her children.
 She had several grandchildren.
 Isabella also outlived all of her siblings (full and half).